Work out your charges with us

 At Aviva, we want our charges to be clear and simple so you can make informed decisions about your investments.
 You can use our calculator to check the charges with an Aviva Pension, Stocks & Shares ISA or Investment Account.

-This calculator is based on our new charges – they'll be changing no sooner than mid-April.
+This calculator is based on our new charges – they'll be changing no sooner than the beginning of June.

 The value of any investments can fall as well as rise, and you may get back less than has been paid in.